UBC-MDS/newyork_restaurant_grading/src/nyc_rest_eda.md

 **Figure 4.** Number of inspections designated under each violation code.
 Bars are coloured by grade where orange is Grade F and green is Grade A.

 Interestingly, there does not seem to be specific codes that are uniquely associated with either Grade A nor F. This is why it will be necessary to parse the violation descriptions for certain language that may be independent from an inspection's code.
-If we can find what words may be common to both classes, we can extract the grading for a restaurant based on its description and other feature values.
+If we can find what words may be common to each class (vermin, roaches, washing, etc.), we can extract the grading for a restaurant based on its description and other feature values.

 ## Additional Figures